Skip to main content

 Exploration Phase

 In this phase, the aim is to explore a broad spectrum of potential solutions.
-This phase involves:
+Activities include:

-• Crafting “how might we” statements that would help during ideation
+• Crafting “how might we” statements to guide ideation

-• Conducting brainwriting/brainstorming sessions with cross-functional teams to generate diverse ideas
+• Brainwriting/brainstorming sessions with cross-functional teams to generate diverse ideas

 • Developing sketches and laying down user flows

-• Circling back to users and/or stakeholders to show prototypes and validate ideas
+• Circling back to users and stakeholders to validate ideas with prototypes

 Delivery Phase

-This phase is about converging on and finalizing the solution, encompassing:
+This phase converges on finalizing the solution, encompassing:

 • Crafting high-fidelity UIs in alignment with brand guidelines and design systems